Local Differential Privacy for Distributed Stochastic Aggregative Optimization with Guaranteed Optimality: Introduction

-Distributed aggregative optimization addresses cooperative optimization and control problems where each agent's objective function depends on both its local optimization variable and an aggregate of all agents' optimization variables.
-It has found various applications, with typical examples including warehouse placement optimization~\cite{lixiuxian1}, multi-vehicle charging coordination~\cite{EVcharging,truthfulness}, cooperative robot surveillance~\cite{Carnevale1}, and personalized machine learning~\cite{personalized1}.
 To date, plenty of distributed aggregative optimization approaches have been proposed, for both time-invariant~\cite{lixiuxian1,yipeng,Carnevale2,wenguanghui2,wang2024momentum,cai2024distributed,mengmin,zhou2025distributed,zhang2025distributed,li2025distributed,huang2025distributed} and time-varying~\cite{Carnevale1,personalized1,yang2024class} objective functions.
 These approaches typically require participating agents to have access to accurate gradients of the objective functions, which, however, may not be feasible in practical applications.
 For example, in machine learning applications involving massive datasets, gradients are typically computed using randomly sampled data, which inherently introduces noise.
 Moreover, the use of mini-batch computations adds further randomness, increasing the variability in the gradient estimates available to the agents~\cite{onlinestochatsic1,onlinestochatsic2,onlinestochatsic3,control}.
 These challenges necessitate a reevaluation of traditional approaches that assume accurate gradient information, thereby motivating the development of distributed stochastic aggregative optimization algorithms.